Jerry Kasenetz: Music career

 In 1966, their first production was with Christine Cooper on "S.O.S.
-Heart In Distress."
-The same year Kasenetz and Katz began working with an Ohio band, The Music Explosion, who recorded "Little Bit O' Soul."
+Heart In Distress".
+The same year Kasenetz and Katz began working with an Ohio band, The Music Explosion, who recorded "Little Bit O' Soul".
 Kasenetz got in his car and drove across the country promoting the song to radio stations.
 In July 1967, the song reached No. 2 on the Billboard Hot 100 chart, selling a million copies.
 This solidified Kasenetz and Katz as music industry players.

+Kasenetz and Katz created the concept of bubblegum music.
+Neil Bogart of Buddah Records asked the duo to come up with a marketing name for their music.
+Between 1967 and 1969, they recorded Ohio Express and 1910 Fruitgum Company, two acts commonly associated with Bubblegum pop music, and some of their hit songs, including "Beg, Borrow and Steal", "1, 2, 3, Red Light", "Goody, Goody Gumdrops", "Indian Giver", "Down at Lulu's", "Chewy Chewy", "Mercy", "Simon Says", "Special Delivery", "Yummy Yummy Yummy" and "Gimme Gimme Good Lovin'."
+In 1968, they created the Kasenetz-Katz Singing Orchestral Circus, a live album consisting of some of the bubblegum acts they were producing, as well as fictitious groups made up by the two, such as the St. Louis Invisible Marching Band.

-In 1977, Kasenetz and Katz achieved another top twenty hit "Black Betty" by the group Ram Jam, featuring Bill Bartlett of the Lemon Pipers.
+In 1977, Kasenetz and Katz achieved another top twenty hit, "Black Betty" by the group Ram Jam, featuring Bill Bartlett of the Lemon Pipers.

+Kasenetz and Jeffry Katz worked with the group Speedway Boulevard which was made up of three touring members of the Group Ram Jam; guitarist Gregg Hoffman, bassist Dennis Feldman and drummer Glenn Dove, and two other members, keyboardist Jordan Rudess and vocalist Roy Herring Jr..
+Kasenetz and Katz produced their single, "(Think I Better) Hold On" and the self-titled album, which were released in 1980.

+Death

+He died after a fall in Tampa, Florida, on December 6, 2025, at the age of 82.
+He is survived by two of his younger siblings, his two sons, and two grandchildren.